-Intersex people are born with physical, hormonal or genetic features that are neither wholly female nor wholly male; or a combination of female and male; or neither female nor male.
+Intersex people are born with variations in physical sex characteristics (such as chromosomes, gonads or hormones) so that our bodies do not fit typical medical definitions of female or male.
+Intersex is fundamentally a matter of bodily diversity; people have diverse bodies, sexes, genders, identities and life experiences.
 The term intersex was first used by science in the early 20th century; historically, the term “hermaphrodite” was used.

-Intersex is always congenital and can originate from genetic, chromosomal or hormonal variations.
+Intersex variations or traits are always congenital and can originate from genetic, chromosomal or hormonal variations.
 Environmental influences such as endocrine disruptors can also play a role in some intersex differences.
 The term is not applicable to situations where individuals deliberately alter their own anatomical characteristics.

 Although figures vary, intersex people represent a significant percentage of the population.